Professor Andrew van der Vlies, BA MA (Rhodes) MPhil DPhil (Oxford)

 I have published elsewhere on Coetzee (including a short Continuum/Bloomsbury book on Disgrace), Gordimer, and Wicomb, co-edited special issues of journals on South Africa and the global mediascape and on Wicomb and transnationalism, and contributed chapters to the Cambridge History of South African Literature (2012) and the Oxford History of the Novel in English (vol. 11, 2016).
 I have also published on queer politics and performance in contemporary South African art.

-I am a member of the Sexual Cultures Research Group in the School of English and Drama.
+I am a member of the Sexual Cultures Research Group in the School of English and Drama, and the Queen Mary Postcolonial Seminar.

 2019. (ed., with Rita Barnard) South African Writing in Transition.
 London and New York: Bloomsbury.
 More information here.